 *Molly McPhillips.
 Photograph: Arthur Ellis

-Nine-year-old Molly McPhillips, a 3rd class student at St Senan’s Primary School in Shannon has won a competition to design a new biodiversity garden in the town.
+Last year, ten-year-old Molly McPhillips, a fourth-class student at St Senan’s National School in Shannon, won a competition to design a new biodiversity garden in Shannon, after her design which included a bug hotel, fruit trees and seating area was selected as the popular vote on social media.

-Over 70 entries were received and shortlisted to 13 finalists from three Shannon Schools, St. Conaire’s National School, St Senan’s Primary School and St. Tola’s National School.
-These were then put to a public vote on social media to select the winner.
+Over 70 entries were received for the competition and shortlisted to thirteen finalists from three Shannon Schools, St. Conaire’s National School, St Senan’s Primary School and St. Tola’s National School.